isberg1/IMT2681-Assignment-3/README.md

 * make a nicer website(using html and css) for testing API features without using slack

-what we failed at
+What we failed at
 * Cloud functions

-we dident find a good use for openstack, so we droped it.
+We dident find a good use for openstack, so we droped it.

-we have used discord and in person meetings for group communication. all team members are able to push to github.
-And view Heroku project page.
+We have used discord and in person meetings for group communication.
+All team members are able to push to github, and view the Heroku project page.